tellemxyz/unreal-gpt/README.md

 ## Code Availability

-Please note that a portion of the code for UnrealGPT is currently under academic proprietorship through October 2024.
+Please note, a portion of the code for UnrealGPT is currently under academic proprietorship through October 2024.
 During this period, the code is not available for public distribution or modification without explicit permission.

 ## Installation and Usage